Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Prerequisites/CompositeStructures.md

 # Composite structures

 In principle, Julia is not an object-oriented programming language.
 For example, only abstract types can be inherited so that subtype cannot inherit fields from their parents.
 Therefore, Julia prefers composition over inheritance.
 However, to make a new concrete type behaves much alike another one, tedious reputitions of redifining the generic interfaces are usually not avoidable, especially for the basic types in Julia base.
-In this module, we implement three such composited types, [`CompositeNTuple`](@ref), [`CompositeVector`](@ref) and [`CompositeDict`](@ref), for the sake of future usages.
+In this module, we implement three such composited types, [`CompositeTuple`](@ref), [`CompositeVector`](@ref) and [`CompositeDict`](@ref), for the sake of future usages.

 ## CompositeTuple and CompositeNTuple